Epidemic Spreading with External Agents

-Given the applicability of our epidemic model with external-infection sources, a fundamental characterization of the impact of external agency on epidemic spread has a twofold utility: \begin{enumerate} \item \emph{(Adversarial perspective)} Whenever malicious epidemics (such as those described before) threaten to spread via both intrinsic and external means, it becomes important to understand the \emph{worst-case} long-range spreading behaviour (this is the component that can potentially accelerate the spread) in order to deploy appropriate countermeasures. \item \emph{(Optimization perspective)} In cases where propagation is desirable and the external component can be \emph{controlled} -- \emph{e.g.} viral advertising \cite{kempekleintar03:influence}, network protocol design \cite{kempekleindem04:spatgossip} and diffusion of innovations \cite{Rogers2003Diffusion}, etc. -- a study of external-agent assisted spreading can help design faster spreading strategies. \end{enumerate}
+Characterizing the impact of external agency on epidemic spread has a twofold utility: \begin{enumerate} \item \emph{(Adversarial perspective)} When malicious epidemics threaten to spread via both intrinsic and external means, it becomes important to understand the \emph{worst-case} spreading behavior brought about by external agents, in order to deploy appropriate countermeasures. \item \emph{(Optimization perspective)} In cases where dissemination is desirable and the external component can be \emph{controlled} -- \emph{e.g.}, in viral advertising \cite{kempekleintar03:influence}, network protocol design \cite{kempekleindem04:spatgossip}, diffusion of innovations \cite{Rogers2003Diffusion}, etc. -- a study of external-agent assisted spreading can help design faster spreading strategies. \end{enumerate}